top of page

 Mardi Gras Museum of Costumes and Culture

-Opened in January 2017, the Mardi Gras Museum of Costumes and Culture features the private collection of Carl Mack, owner of Carl Mack Presents, an entertainment and costume-providing company.
+The Mardi Gras Museum of Costumes and Culture, opened in January 2017, features the private collection of Carl Mack, owner of Carl Mack Presents, an entertainment and costume-providing company.

 Enjoy the craftsmanship of various costumes representing Kings and Queens, Mardi Gras Indians, Walking Clubs, Cajun Mardi Gras and more.
 Don't miss the Costume Closet, where you can dress up in costumes, wigs, crowns and tiaras, masks and beads.